-Skills Arcana +4, History +4 Senses passive Perception 10

-Languages any one language (usually Common)

-Challenge 1/4 (50 XP)
+Skills Arcana +4, History +4 Senses passive Perception 10 Languages any one language (usually Common) Challenge 1/4 (50 XP)

 Spellcasting.
-The apprentice is a 1st-level spellcaster.
+The mage is a 1st-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 12, +4 to hit with spell attacks).
-It has the following wizard spells prepared::
+The mage has the following wizard spells prepared: